mutiadavid/dot-net-api-template/README.md

 		- This project contains the dbcontext, entities configuration and migrations.

-# Adopting to your project
+# Customizing your generated project
 1. Remove/Rename all hero related stuff to your needs.
-2. Rename solution, projects, namespaces, and ruleset to your use.
-3. Change the dockerfile and docker-compose.yml to your new csproj/folder names.
+2. Update business logic, entities, and API endpoints for your domain.
+3. Configure your database connection strings and environment variables.
+4. Customize Docker settings if needed.
-3. Give this repo a star!
+5. Give this repo a star!

 # Migrations
-To run migrations on this project, you need the dotnet-ef tool.
+To run migrations on your generated project, you need the dotnet-ef tool.
 - Run ``dotnet tool install --global dotnet-ef``
-- Now, depending on your OS, you have different commands:
+- Now, depending on your OS, you have different commands (replace "YourProjectName" with your actual project name):
-    1. For windows: ``dotnet ef migrations add InitialCreate --startup-project .\src\Boilerplate.Api\ --project .\src\Boilerplate.Infrastructure\``
+    1. For windows: ``dotnet ef migrations add InitialCreate --startup-project .\src\YourProjectName.Api\ --project .\src\YourProjectName.Infrastructure\``
-    2. For linux/mac: ``dotnet ef migrations add InitialCreate --startup-project ./src/Boilerplate.Api/ --project ./src/Boilerplate.Infrastructure/``
+    2. For linux/mac: ``dotnet ef migrations add InitialCreate --startup-project ./src/YourProjectName.Api/ --project ./src/YourProjectName.Infrastructure/``
 # If you like it, give it a Star
 If this template was useful for you, or if you learned something, please give it a Star! :star: